TileDB-Inc/TileDB/doc/source/tutorials/async.rst

    :align: center
    :scale: 20 %

-We include an example for writing and reading an array asynchronously in the code listing at the beginning of the tutorial.
+We demonstrate using the ``async`` code example.
 Submitting the query asynchronously is very simple; it is done as shown below.
 Observe that we pass a simple function to the query submission, which simply prints a message on the screen (the function can be anything).